 Consumer electronics revenue has decreased over the last three years as the Company gradually re-directed its efforts into large scale batteries (electric vehicles, etc.) where market opportunities are considered to be significantly better.
 The consumer electronics market is extremely competitive, especially from Far East manufacturers, and has become commoditized, resulting in severe pressure on pricing, margins and market share opportunities.
-The majority of the world's production of laptop computers is from China, where they enjoy significant cost advantages, and this has resulted in a decline in Scribbler sales by Electrovaya.
-In addition, there are no longer any battery manufacturers in North America, with approximately eight battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.
+The majority of the world's production of laptop computers is from China, Korea, Tawian and Japan where they enjoy significant cost advantages, and this has resulted in a decline in Scribbler sales by Electrovaya.
+There are multiple battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.